goodylove/movie-app-hng-stage-two/README.md

-MovieBox
-MovieBox is a web application built with React js and Tailwind css that allows users to discover information about movies using the TMDB (The Movie Database) API.
+MovieBox is a web application built with react js and Tailwind cssthat allows users to discover information about movies using the TMDB (The Movie Database) API.

-Demo
-you can view the demo link here :https://movie-app-hng-stage-two.vercel.app/

-Current Features
+## Current Features

 View top rated movies.
-View movie details, including the title, overview, release date.
+View movie details, including the title, overview, release date, and more.

-Future Features
+## Demo

+You can view the live demo of the project here :https://movie-app-hng-stage-two.vercel.app/.

+## Technologies Used

+React js
+Tailwind css
+TMDB API
+React Icons
+Getting Started
+To run this project locally, follow these steps:

 Clone the repository: